-Kava and Kratom both have several things in common, most notably their abilities to improve alertness, reduce stress, produce euphoria and induce calm.
+Kava and Kratom both have several things in common, most notably their abilities to improve alertness and induce calm.
 They can both be intoxicating in certain dosages.

 Many noot nuts have wondered whether you can safely combine kratom with kava.
 There are countless posts about it in forums and experience pieces on sites like Erowid.
 The thought of the combo has given many people pause ever since the ever-opportunistic Dr. Phil taped an episode of his TV show where he “explored” kratom and kava addiction.

-While the Dr. Phil Show focused on the dangers of each of these herbs, they did nothing to acknowledge their potential health and wellness advantages.
+While the Dr. Phil Show focused on the dangers of each of these herbs, they did nothing to acknowledge their potential wellness advantages.

-Regardless, it is widely believed that taking kratom in tandem with kava maximizes their effects, exuding more powerful benefits.
-When taking them together, there is a substantial reduction in anxiety, a significant increase in cognition, a far better chance of combating depression and a much more noticeable sense of well-being.
+Regardless, it is widely believed that taking kratom in tandem with kava maximizes their effects, exuding a more powerful aroma.
+When taking them together, there is a significant increase in cognition and a much more noticeable sense of well-being.

 That being said, there are some drawbacks to mixing the two.
 Chronic dosing with kratom and kava can lead to hepatic and renal failure.
 They cause damage to renal glomeruli which is why it is not rare for users to end up with bloody urine.
 Excessive kava use can also cause tremors and dangerous weight loss.